 Currency Impact.
 For the year ended December 31, 2017, approximately 21 percent of our consolidated revenue was derived from products manufactured or sourced in U.S. dollars and sold internationally in local currencies, as compared to 21 percent for the year ended December 31, 2016, and 20 percent for the year ended December 31, 2015.
-Strengthening of the rate of exchange for the U.S. dollar relative to other currencies has a negative impact on our revenues derived in currencies other than the U.S. dollar negative in other currencies has a negative impact on our revenues derived in currencies other than the U.S. dollar has the opposite effect.
+Strengthening of the rate of exchange for the U.S. dollar relative to other currencies has a negative impact on our revenues derived in currencies other than the U.S. dollar and on profits of products manufactured or purchased in U.S. dollars and sold internationally, and a weakening of the U.S. dollar has the opposite effect.
 Similarly, to the extent that the U.S. dollar is stronger in current or future periods relative to the exchange rates in effect in the corresponding prior periods, our growth rate will be negatively affected.
 The impact of foreign currency denominated operating expenses and foreign currency denominated supply contracts partly offsets this exposure.
 Additionally, our designated hedges of intercompany inventory purchases and sales help delay the impact of certain exchange rate fluctuations on non-U.S. denominated revenues.
 See "Part II, Item 7A.
 Quantitative and Qualitative Disclosure About Market Risks" included in this Annual Report on Form 10-K for additional information regarding currency impact.
 Our future income tax expense could also be affected by changes in the mix of earnings, including as a result of changes in the rate of exchange for the U.S. dollar relative to currencies in countries with differing statutory tax rates.
 See "Part I, Item 1A.
 Risk Factors" included in this Annual Report on Form 10-K for additional information regarding tax impacts.